TimeForNano/java-project/README.md

 * update and
 * delete Finnish contacts from a text file.

 This application has a command line user interface.
-To save the data it uses `.csv` file (Comma-separated values)
+To save the data it uses `.csv` file (Comma-separated values).

 Data types and examples of what can be saved.